Ssantosh12/DSA-Preparation/README.md

-# Job-Switch-Preparation
+# DSA-Preparation
-This repository contains practice and learning materials for job switch preparation in 2024.
+This repository contains learning problems for data strutures and algorithms.